 Plus, you only have to live in the home for up to 12 months after closing.
 Once that period is over, you are within your rights to move out and rent the other unit where you once lived and could even repeat the process with another property if you want to.

-If you rent out those four units with the help of an FHA Loan, or you decide to buy another property using the exact funding source, Baselane’s Expense Management Tool can help you keep it all straight.
+If you rent out those four units with the help of an FHA Loan or decide to buy another property using the exact funding source, Baselane’s Accounting Tool Expense Management Tool can help you keep it all straight.

 That’s the good news.